Table of Contents

 Iqbal Stadium – Faisalabad – 18,000

 Another ground that is not currently being used for international cricket matches is the Iqbal Stadium in Faisalabad.
-As I write this in early 2023, the last game played by Pakistan here was a One Day International against Bangladesh in 2008.
+As I complete the update for this article in late 2024, the last game played by Pakistan here was a One Day International against Bangladesh in 2008.

 Like a lot of venues that I’ve mentioned here, the Iqbal Stadium suffers because there is so much choice in other parts of the country.
-The capacity is fine at 18,000 and there could still be an option here for the PCB moving forward.
+The capacity is fine at 18,000 and there could still be an option here for the PCB moving forward, but local cricket isn’t strong and the Iqbal Stadium doesn’t currently host a PSL team.

 For reference, the Iqbal Stadium hosted its first test match as Pakistan took on India in 1978.
 Its debut One Day International followed in 1984 when New Zealand were the visitors.